 THE PILOT IS RESPONSIBLE FOR A SAFE LAUNCH

 During a winch launch you need more lift than in normal flight.
 The wings have to support the weight of the glider plus the increased load caused by the force on and the weight of the cable.
 In other words, the load of the glider is higher during a winch launch.
 It is not possible for the glider to be overloaded as long as the maximum winch speed is observed and the correct weak link is used.
-Monitor your airspeed regularly.
-If the airspeed becomes too low, you will have to ease the pressure off the stick and clearly decrease your pitch attitude.
-The winch driver will see this and notice a change in the engine speed.
-He or she now increases the power setting for extra acceleration: your airspeed will increase and you can gradually increase your climb angle again.
-If you are still going too slow: release the cable, even if under tension, and treat as a launch failure.
-During the second half, however, where the stresses on the glider increase, you can signal the winch driver by making the glider yaw left-right several times using your rudder pedals.
-The signal needs to look deliberate and you may need some opposite ailerons to prevent the glider from rolling.
-Avoid puling the stick too much because the weak link may break.
-If there is no response from the winch and the glider is about to exceed the maximum winch speed, release the cable and treat it as a launch failure.
+Monitor your airspeed frequently.

+Extra speed during the first half of the launch will not cause any issues for the glider, but if the speed is far too much in excess, release the cable, even if under tension, and treat as a launch failure.
+During the second half, however, where the stresses on the glider increase, you can signal the winch driver to slow down by making the glider yaw left-right in a clear signal using the rudder pedals.
+The signal needs to look deliberate and will need some opposite ailerons to prevent the glider from rolling.
+Avoid increasing the back-pressure too much because the weak link may break.
+If there is no response from the winch after signalling, and the glider is still too fast, release the cable and treat it as a launch failure.
 The time for signalling will have passed.

 At the final stage of the winch launch your climb rate decreases and the climb angle becomes shallower.
-Even though you are still pulling the stick towards you, the pitch attitude becomes lower.
-As a signal for you to release, the winch driver will slow or stop the winch.
-At this point you lower the nose below the horizon and release the cable by pulling the release knob twice.
-Should you forget to release, then the cable will be pulling backwards and the automatic release mechanism will be activated.
-Now adopt a normal pitch attitude to fly your desired airspeed.
-Verify your position, lookout for other traffic and trim the glider.
-Check if the airbrakes are still in the locked position and if possible retract the landing gear.
+Even though you are still pulling the stick towards you, the pitch attitude becomes lower and you may see the speed reduce as the winch driver reduces or cuts the power.
+Lower the nose and release the cable by pulling the release knob.
+Should you not release in time, then the cable will pull backwards and the automatic release mechanism will be activated.
+Now adopt a normal pitch attitude to fly at your desired airspeed and configure the glider as necessary.